Updated March 31, 2026

 - Workers' compensation is required in Washington for businesses with 1 or more employees, with exemptions for sole proprietors and partners.

-- Washington requires businesses to maintain proof of general liability coverage for most commercial leases, so consultants renting office or meeting space should be ready to show evidence of coverage.
+- Most commercial leases in Washington require proof of general liability coverage, so consultants renting office or meeting space should be ready to show evidence of coverage.

 - Commercial auto minimum liability in Washington is $25,000/$50,000/$10,000, which matters if a consultant uses a vehicle for client-site visits or equipment transport.